mailjet/mailjetBundle/src/Resources/doc/usage.md

 # Usage

+## Synchronize Contact Metadata (Contact Properties)

+Contact Metadata (or Contact Properties) are values you can add to your contacts (for example firstname, birthdate, isenabled, ...).
+You can use these metadata in your newsletters or to create segments out of them.

+This bundle provides a simple way to configure and synchronize these metadata with your Mailjet account.

+You just need to configure in your config.yml your `contact_metadata`: [see the configuration](configuration.md).

+Finally, you can use this command to synchronize your config with Mailjet:

+    php app/console welp:mailjet:contactmetadata-sync

 ## Full synchronization with command

 You can synchronize all users of your project with a Mailjet list at once by calling the Symfony command: